-DCED proposes to assist eligible households through weatherization, pending receipt of the LIHEAP allocation.
-Societal benefits of Weatherization include reduction of energy costs for LIHEAP clients, improved bill payment, and enhanced health and safety of clients by encouraging healthy homes coordination and integration.
+DCED proposes to provide weatherization services to eligible households according to existing prioritization procedures but when utilizing LIHEAP funds, may first give consideration to current LIHEAP or LIHEAP Crisis clients.
+Efforts to provide services to LIHEAP Clients may eventually alleviate their need to access LIHEAP funds and services.
+Societal benefits of Weatherization include reduction of energy costs for LIHEAP clients, improved bill payment, and enhanced health and safety of clients by encouraging Healthy Homes coordination and integration.